HIV Stages and Symptoms | myHIVteam

 Opportunistic Infections

-During this final stage of HIV, a person’s immune system has become ineffective.
-This leaves the body unprotected against every sort of infection.
-People with AIDS can become seriously ill or even die from bacteria, viruses, or fungi that would be unable to infect healthy people at all.
+During the final stage of HIV, the immune system has become ineffective.
+This leaves the body unprotected against many types of infection.
+People with AIDS can become seriously ill or even die from bacteria, viruses, or fungi that would otherwise not infect healthy people at all.
 This type of infection is known as an opportunistic infection.
-Keep reading to learn about the opportunistic infections (and their most common symptoms) frequently seen in people with AIDS.

 Pneumocystis Pneumonia